samueltezera28/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 You must use console.log(...) to print all output
 You are not allowed to use var
 You are not allowed to use try/catch

+###6-multi_languages_loop.js

+Write a script that prints 3 lines: (like 1-multi_languages.js) but by using an array of string and a loop

+The first line: “C is fun”
+The second line: “Python is cool”
+The third line: “JavaScript is amazing”
+You must use console.log(...) to print all output
+You are not allowed to use var
+You are not allowed to use any if/else statement
+You can use only one console.log
+You must use a loop (while, for, etc.)

+###7-multi_c.js
+Write a script that prints x times “C is fun”

+Where x is the first argument of the script
+If the first argument can’t be converted to an integer, print “Missing number of occurrences” You must use console.log(...) to print all output
+You are not allowed to use var
+You can use only two console.log
+You must use a loop (while, for, etc.)